 This might sound like a strange question but I come across so many people whose answer is No!
 Unless your business is e-commerce where your website IS your business, most people are likely to really focus on their site while it is being developed, but after this it tends to just get left.
 All too often, development of a website is seen as a project, and once it is done, it is done.
 Inevitably, a business evolves and moves forward so it’s not surprising that a static website gets left behind.
 Only this week I have met with 2 potential clients who each said the same thing:

 "Have you looked at our website?
-It's really old, we haven't touched it for several years.
+It's really old, we haven't touched it for ages.
 We are working on getting a new site developed."

 They were embarrassed by their website and the last thing they wanted was for a potential customer to visit it.
 OK, both said that they were working on replacing their sites but I feel it misses the point.
 Replacing an older site with a new site can solve the problem for now, but there is the risk that it will be ‘back to square one‘ in a year or two.
 Good for web developers maybe but not ideal for you!
 The internet is dynamic and ever-changing, as is business.
 These days there is no reason why a website should not be the same – and good reasons why it should.

 To start taking a different view of your site, here are 5 questions to ask:

 Do you like the look of your website?